wrinkly-brain/Custom_printf/README.md

 The `customPrint()` function first checks if the input string is `NULL`.
 If so, it prints an error and exits.
 Otherwise, it loops through the string character by character and builds a new output string.

 When it encounters a `%` symbol, it checks the next character:
-- If it's a valid format specifier, it converts the corresponding argument to a string and appends it.
+- If it's a valid format specifier, it converts the corresponding argument to a string and appends it to the new string.
 - If it's not valid, it appends the `%` symbol to the new string.

 After processing, the final string is passed to `printString()`, which prints each character to the terminal.

 ## Usage

 Call `customPrint()` with a format string and corresponding arguments.
-Use `%s` for strings, `%c` for characters, and `%d` for integers.

 Example:
 ```c